Fefer-Ivan/breakout/README.md

 * game_object.h - interface for a basic game object.
 Has update(Seconds time_delta), draw(), on_death() and kill() virtual methods.

-* box_collider.h - BoxCollider class, derived from GameObject, responsable for detecting collisions.
+* box_collider.h - BoxCollider class, derived from GameObject, responsible for detecting collisions.
 Has on_collision() virtual method.

 * game_objects/ directory - contains various game objects: ball, player pad, bricks, pickups.
-One relativly special game object is GameManager which stores player lifes and score.
+One relatively special game object is GameManager which stores player lives and score.

 * game_engine.h - THE game engine class.
-Responsable for the game main loop.
+Responsible for the game main loop.
     While the game is not stopped:
     1. Call update function for all GameObjects.
     2. Check for collisions and call on_collision.